heavygale/docker-borgserver/README.md

 **NOTE Repositories using a keyfile are not supported.**

-# :crontab - Docker image
+# BorgServer - Docker image
 Debian based container image, running cron-daemon only.
 Not accessable for storing backups via ssh.
 Backup-Repositories will be access via persistent storage, all config is saved in environment variables.

 ### Environment Variables